PetoLau/jekyll-now/_posts/2018-01-26-TSrepr-time-series-representations.md

 ##     5    11    16     6    16     2     0     0
 {% endhighlight %}

-The **FeaClip** method is recommended to use with **windowing** approach, so for every specified window the FeaClip computation is separately applied.
+The **FeaClip** method is recommended to use with **windowing** approach, so for every specified window the FeaClip computation is separately applied (Laurinec and Lucká (2018)).
 For the electricity consumption data, I am using the length of the window equal to 1 day so 48 measurements.
 The windowing method is implemented by function `repr_windowing` and its arguments are representation function (`func`), window size (`win_size`) and list of additional arguments to representation function (`args`).
 Let's use it in our case:

 {% highlight r %}
 data_feaclip <- repr_windowing(data_ts, func = repr_feaclip, win_size = 48)